Y3llow45/MachineLearning-NeuralNetwork-stuff/README.md

 **Cats and Dogs** - Convolutional neural network (CNN) trained on a large dataset (24k images total). <br>
 The model uses convolutional layers for feature extraction and dense layers for binary classification.

-**Titanic Problem** - Machine Learning trained on a small dataset that includes each passangers age, gender, class and other. <br>
+**Titanic Problem** - A machine learning model trained on a small dataset containing passenger details like age, gender, class, and more.<br>
-A preprocessing pipeline handles missing values, encodes categorical features, and scales data.
-The tuned RandomForestClassifier has 81% accuracy on the test set.
+A preprocessing pipeline handles missing values, encodes categorical features, and scales the data.
+The tuned RandomForestClassifier achieves 81% accuracy on the test set.